-The VISTA-KIDS survey combined with VST-KIDS will provide an unprecedented insight into galaxy structure on the 20 kpc-1 kpc scales.
+The VISTA-VIKING survey combined with VST-KIDS will provide an unprecedented insight into galaxy structure on the $20\,\mathrm{kpc}-1\,\mathrm{kpc}$ scales.
 This is precisely the scale over which Cold Dark Matter theory, which provides such an excellent match to large scale structure, begins to struggle, in part due to lack of available empirical data.
 The observational evidence is overwhelming that bulges and disks have formed via distinct mechanisms on distinct timescales (Driver et al 2006).
 Hence simple global structural measurements are misleading and not necessarily useful.
 Our intention is to decompose all galaxies with z < 0.1 and known redshifts into the kinematically distinct nucleus, bulge and disk components using a combination of Nuker, Sersic and exponential light profile fitting.
 The isophotal depth probed will enable the measurement of any truncation radius, outer disk, or tidal features.

-At $z \sim 0.1$ the physical scale is $\sim 1 \text{ kpc/arcsec}$ and hence the anticipated sub-arcsecond PSF will deliver subkpc resolution for all galaxies and sub-100pc resolution for a significant fraction.
+At $z\sim0.1$ the physical scale is ~1 kpc/arcsec and hence the anticipated sub-arcsecond PSF will deliver sub-kpc resolution for all galaxies and sub-100pc resolution for a significant fraction.
 This is sufficient to robustly decompose galaxies into any nucleus, bulge and disk components.
-In total the proposed VISTA-KIDS survey will include over 100,000 galaxies to z < 0.1 with known redshifts (2dFGRS, SDSS, MGC, 2SLAQ) and the data will extend the largest structural studies to date (Tasca & White 2006; Allen et al 2006) by over two orders of magnitude, and a factor of two in resolution.
+KIDS+VIKING will include over 100,000 galaxies to z<0.1 with known redshifts (2dFGRS, SDSS, MGC, 2SLAQ) and the data will extend the largest structural studies to date (Tasca & White 2006; Allen et al 2006) by over two orders of magnitude, and a factor of two in resolution.